jrchapprogrammer/FEND-Arcade-Game/README.md

 ### Gameplay

-To start, you may select a **character**.
-Once selected, your character starts at the bottom of the field.
+To start, <!-- you may select a **character**.
+Once selected,  -->your character starts at the bottom of the field.
 The goal is to get your character to the **water**, while **avoiding the bugs**.
 If you get attacked by any bugs, your character has to start over.

 ## Dependencies